 - Cognitive Potential.
 The range of intellectual function is an IQ of 85 and above on

 either the Verbal, Performance or Full Scale IQ score as measured on the Wechsler

 - Potential vs. Performance Discrepancies.
 Two types of discrepancies are used in these

-discrepancy reflects the amount of disparity between certain intellectual capabilities
+reflects the amount of disparity between certain intellectual capabilities of an individual

 deficits, such as inadequate reading comprehension or spelling skills.